samothx/NNToolkit/README.md

 handed back from the next layer.
 With this it can (if configured to do so) compute the derivatives dW,dB,dA, update the matrix W,b and hand back up the result and dA to the calling function.
-- Class **Terminal** - the last layer is a special layer implemented in class terminal.
-It computes the result vector Y_hat and if configured to do so the cost function and the derivatives with respect to the activation A. These values are handed back to the calling function and travel back up the recursive chain.
-The Terminal class will be replaced by a set of classes that represent other result types.
-The current implementation only implements the functionality for classification problems.
-- Class **Activation** - a set of classes, Sigmoid, TanH and ReLU that compute the activation function and its derivatives.
+- Class **Activation** - a set of classes (Sigmoid, Softmax, TanH and ReLU) that compute the activation function and its derivatives da.
+They also compute the cost function (cost & dz) and y^.
+Cost and y^ are only implemented for Softmax and Sigmoid as thes values are only needed for the output layer.
-Input is Z and dA the derivatives handed back from the next layer.
-Each layer uses an instance of one of these classes to compute the activation function and the derivatives.

 Further modules provide helper functions to create networks from parameters and to learn and evaluate a network.